 NCDOT STIP project R-2576 calls for transportation improvements in the Currituck Sound area with focus on the consideration of a Mid-Currituck Bridge.
-The proposed action is a seven-mile long project including a two-lane bridge that spans Currituck Sound connecting the Currituck County mainland with its Outer Banks, and a separate two-lane bridge that spans Maple Swamp on the Currituck County mainland connecting Aydlett to US 158.
+The proposed action is a seven-mile long project that includes a two-lane bridge that spans Currituck Sound, connecting the Currituck County mainland with its Outer Banks, as well as a separate two-lane bridge that spans Maple Swamp on the Currituck County mainland, connecting Aydlett to US 158.

-In January 2012, NCDOT, NCTA, and the Federal Highway Administration (FHWA) approved the final Environmental Impact Statement (EIS) for the project.
-Work on the Record of Decision was paused following the approval of the final EIS, in order for NCDOT to review the state, regional, and local transportation improvement funding priorities using the new Strategic Mobility Formula in accordance with the Strategic Transportation Investments bill that was signed into law in June 2013.
+In January 2012, NCDOT, NCTA and the Federal Highway Administration (FHWA) approved the final Environmental Impact Statement (EIS) for the project.
+Work on the Record of Decision (ROD) was paused following the approval of the final EIS, so the NCDOT could review the state, regional and local transportation improvement funding priorities using the new Strategic Mobility Formula.
+This is in accordance with the Strategic Transportation Investments bill that was signed into law in June 2013.
 The Mid-Currituck Bridge project was ranked using the new funding formula and as a result, it was initially funded in the 2016-2025 State Transportation Improvement Program for right-of-way acquisition and construction to begin in FY 2019.
-Due to additional transportation funding provided by the General Assembly, the funding for the project was accelerated by two years and is now scheduled to begin construction during FY 2017.
+Funding in the 2018-2027 State Transportation Improvement Program is currently scheduled to begin in FY 2018.

 Now that funding for the project is established, work toward a Record of Decision has resumed.
 The EIS is being reevaluated because it has been more than three years since the approval of the final EIS.
-This reevaluation will consider changes regarding the project, its surroundings, impacts, and any new issues, circumstances, or information that was not considered in the original document, and/or changes in laws or regulations that apply to the project.
+This reevaluation will consider changes regarding the project, its surroundings, impacts and any new issues, circumstances, or information that was not considered in the original document, and/or changes in laws or regulations that apply to the project.
 The purpose of the reevaluation is to assess whether a supplemental EIS is required.
 If the reevaluation process concludes that the information presented in the final EIS is an accurate analysis of the anticipated project impacts, the Record of Decision will be published signifying the completion of the environmental study process.